winitzki/scall/tutorial/programming_dhall.md

 Greatest fixpoints are, as a rule, lazily evaluated data structures that imitate infinite recursion.
 Iteration over those data structures is not expected to terminate.
 Those data structures are used only in ways that do not involve a full traversal of all data.
-It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is finite at all times.
+It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is of course always finite.

 As an example, consider the recursion scheme `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is: